tiebingzhang/aws-b2bi-edi-usecases/docs/event-driven-mft-b2b/README.md

 `--schedule-expression "cron(0 18 ? * * *)"`: This cron expression means "at 6:00 PM (18:00) every day".
 The cron format is (minute hour day-of-month month day-of-week year).

 ### Create a step function to list file on the customer's SFTP server
-1. Create a DynamoDB table, with primary key as `key1` and sorting key as `key2`.
+1. Create a DynamoDB table to store contexts between different work flows.
-2. Create an entry to store all the customers we need to process.
+2. Create an entry to store all the customers, aka partners, that we need to process.
 In this case, we have two partners.
 ```
     (partners, list)= [ { "S" : "partner1" }, { "S" : "partner2" } ]
 ```